jbnunn/TwitchRobot/README.md

 * This assumes you have Raspberry Pi 4 and a 16GB mini-SD card.
 It is possible to get this working on a Raspberry Pi >= 2B, but it will require more time to build.
 * Min 8GB mini-SD card

-Follow the instructions below to install:
+Follow the isntructions below to install the OS, the Robotic Operating System (ROS), and configure your Alexa Skills Kit skill and Lambda function.

-* Raspbian Buster w/ Python >= 3.6
+## Install Raspbian Buster

+* [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/).
+Desktop is fine if you have a >8 GB card.
 * ROS Melodic

+## Install ROS Melodic

-### Install Dependencies for ROS
+### Install Dependencies

     $ sudo sh -c 'echo "deb  http://packages.ros.org/ros/ubuntu  $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
     $ sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654